 Of course I would be really grateful if you would still attribute Brain Baking as the source of your used material.
 However, I do not want to oblige you to do so using a confusing Creative Commons licence.

 Who doesn’t like cookies?
 I’m a baker - I would know.
 Well, I don’t like cookies on websites, because they rise privacy concerns.
 That is why, inspired by Laura Kalbag’s “I don’t track you” philosophy, I do everything I can to not track you, but to track traffic instead.

 I achieved this by ditching Google Analytics and hosting third-party libraries myself.
 So rest assured, Google does not know you were here!
-Instead, I use Fathom, a simple and privacy-focused analytics system that is self-hosted.
-It does require one simple cookie but it’s on my own SSL-verified domain.
+Instead, I use GoatCounter, a simple and privacy-focused analytics system that is self-hosted.
+It does not require any cookie and runs on my own SSL-verified domain.

 Read more about how tracking works in this blog post.